Is Your Dog’s Diet Making Them Crazy?

 The Benefits Of A Raw Diet On Your Dog’s Behavior

-Take Willow, for example.
-Willow is a golden retriever mix who came to me for sever reactivity towards other dogs.
-Her mom had an extremely hard time getting Willow to focus on her with the slightest presence of another dog, even from 50 yards away.
-Her mom agreed to put Willow on a raw, cooling diet.
 Within a week, Willow started to be able to chill out and focus better, allowing her mom to implement a positive dog training protocol to reduce Willow’s dog reactivity.
-Over the last four years of implementing food therapy with my dog training clients, I have seen the positive effects of the right diet over and over again.
-Is diet the only factor to change a dog’s behavior?
+Over the last four years of implementing food therapy with my dog training clients, I have seen the positive effects of the right raw dog food diet over and over again.
+Is the pet’s diet the only factor to change a dog’s behavior?
 No. But, it certainly does help and I’ve felt that the behavior changes with those clients who apply food therapy are much quicker.

 Tonya Wilhem